 Hans Wendt was born in Halifax, Nova Scotia in 1973 and raised in Prince Edward Island.
 He has been active as an artist in various mediums for most of his adult life, but began painting seriously following one year of studies at the Ontario College of Art and Design in 1993.
 He has also worked in a ceramics studio, as a finish carpenter, cabinetmaker and boat builder.
 Before his permanent move to Millvale, PEI, he lived in Toronto, LA and Washington where he was known as a co-producer of multimedia performances and designer of sets, Brueghelesque murals and staged events.
 Since 1999, Wendt has focused on the creation of conceptually driven watercolour paintings.

 In 2013 he was long-listed for the Sobey Art Award.
-His work is in the public collections of the Confederation Centre Art Gallery, Benetton Collection and many private collections across Canada and the United States.
+His work is in the public collections of the Confederation Centre Art Gallery, National Gallery of Canada and the Department of Global Affairs and many private collections across Canada and the United States.

 He currently lives and works in Millvale, PEI.